livechat/chat-window-android/README.md

 #### Embed in your layout

-Add `<com.livechatinc.chatsdk.src.presentation.LiveChatView />` your layout XML file
+Add `<com.livechatinc.chatsdk.src.presentation.LiveChatView />` to your layout XML file

 #### Provide activity or fragment context